A fee for current day coal production that funds reclamation of mines abandoned before 1977.

 When companies extract natural resources on federal lands and waters, they pay royalties, rents, bonuses, and other fees, much like they would to any landowner.
 This non-tax revenue is collected and reported by the Office of Natural Resources Revenue (ONRR).

 The federal government collects different kinds of fees at each phase of natural resource extraction.
-This chart shows how much federal revenue was collected in 2016 for production or potential production of natural resources on federal land in Tennessee, broken down by phase of production.
+This chart shows how much federal revenue was collected in Calendar year (CY) 2017 for production or potential production of natural resources on federal land in Tennessee, broken down by phase of production.

 1. Securing rightsCompanies pay bonuses or other fees to secure rights to resources on federal land